ashwinipawar25/customer-demographic-and-shopping-behaviour-analysis/README.md

 **Power Query** – Data cleaning and transformation
 **DAX** – Calculated metrics and measures

+## 🧩 Problem Statements
+- Which gender contributes more to revenue and quantity?
+- Which age group generates the highest revenue?
+- What product categories are most popular among different customer segments?
+- Which payment mode is preferred by customers?

+  ## Data Cleaning & Transformation
+- Removed duplicate records
+- Standardized gender and category values
+- Created age groups (18–25, 26–35, 36–45, 46–55, 56+)
+- Calculated total revenue using Quantity × Price

+  ## Key Insights
+- Female customers contribute ~60% of total revenue
+- 56+ age group generates the highest revenue
+- Clothing and Cosmetics are top-performing categories
+- cash is the most preferred payment mode, followed by Credit Car

+## Key Features
+- Interactive visuals to analyze customer demographics (age, gender, location)
+- Insights into shopping behaviour such as purchase frequency, average spend, and product preferences
+- Filters by region, product category, and time period for granular analysis
+- Key metrics (KPI cards) for quick insights
+- Drill-through functionality for detailed customer-level analysis

   ## 📸 Dashboard Snapshot
   ### 🟦 **1.
 Main Dashboard (1-Page Overview)**